Amit0617/AlgorithmicDesigns/Readme.md

 ### What is this?
 This repository is a collection of whatever I learn to improve my DSA skills.
 I am documenting it because it gives me an opportunity to look back and ponder again on concepts which I had learnt with more matured perspective in comparison to my first visit through those concepts.
 Let's start now.
+<hr></hr>
+It is still work in progress repository and don't take anything as line of stone right now.
+It needs lots of curation and arrangement to be considered as resource of learning.
+<hr></hr>
 # Algorithmic Designs
 Starting with simplest things like `GetInputFromUser.java` and `APlusB.java` to familiarize myself with java language(have used long time ago).

+To be familiar with what an algorithm is we should jump directly on grounds instead of explaining it in some _words_, I would like to give you a _feel_ of it.

 ## Maximum Pairwise Product
 Find maximum product of two *distinct* numbers in a list of numbers.

+Lets frame a algorithm for the given condition.
+You are given a list of numbers and you would like to find greatest possible product of any two numbers within the list.
-Now to actually reflect that we have understood the problem we will try to come up with a naive algorithm that just works.
+Now to actually reflect that we have understood the problem we will try to come up with a naive algorithm, that just works.
 We will not think much about time and memory constraints right now.

 ##### Naive Algorithm
 A naive approach of doing this will be just multiplying all possible pairs of numbers within the given list of numbers, then comparing them and updating the `product` for larger one.